-My Dad made the best mashed potatoes.
+My Dad made the best-mashed potatoes.
 Creamy smooth, and buttery with the perfect amount of moisture.
-He always thinned his mashed potatoes with milk, however, I’m not a big tea drinker, I prefer coffee, so I use half & half in my creamy mashed potatoes recipe.
+He always thinned his mashed potatoes with milk, however, I use half & half in my creamy mashed potatoes recipe.
 In the USA, my favorite potatoes for mashing are Russet potatoes.
 High starch, low moisture potatoes that are light and fluffy when baked.

 I make mashed potatoes both skin on and/or peeled, it just depends on the main course and how fussy I feel about it.
 I like the rustic mashed potatoes with the skin on as a side dish for stews or mashed potatoes that I add other things to, such as herbs, cheese, or smashed green peas.

 If you leave the skin on for mashed potatoes, be sure to scrub the potatoes really, really well.
 A lot of farmers use cow manure as fertilizer, so, yeah, enough said.
 Scrub your potatoes well.
 I have a sponge with a coarse, abrasive side that I have set aside specifically for scrubbing root vegetables.

 This mashed potato recipe is for two people; however, it is easily doubled, tripled, converted for 100 people.
 The formula for making perfect mashed potatoes is simple and straight forward.
 It isn’t necessary to add a lot of salt to the finished mashed potatoes, they are boiled in salted water so they should taste excellent, however, add or subtract salt to your personal taste.
 Just remember the gravy or other components in the meal may have a lot of salt in them as well, so go easy on the salt in mashed potatoes until the meal is fully assembled.
 To start my creamy mashed potatoes recipe, I use one potato per person, the size you would use for a baked potato, then go from there.